himslm01/himslm01.github.io/kubernetes/rancher_desktop/rancher_desktop.md

 ## Problems

-### Configuring the Rancher Desktop container runtime to pull images from private repositories is difficult.
+### Configuring the Rancher Desktop container runtime to pull images from private repositories is difficult

 I am sure you are all aware of the need to edit `dockerd`'s daemon.json file to include `insecure-registries` and `registry-mirrors`.
 In `Docker Desktop` you can edit that in the GUI (here's an image from the Internet).